esphome/esphome-docs/guides/getting_started_hassio.rst

     :align: center
     :width: 75.0%

-After the first upload, you will probably never need to use the USB cable again, as all features of ESPHome are enabled remotely as well.
+After the first installation, you will probably never need to use the USB cable again, as all features of ESPHome are enabled remotely as well.
-No more opening hidden boxes stowed in places hard to reach.
-Yay!

 Adding A Binary Sensor
 ----------------------